Joe Biden Has Won The 2020 Presidential Election

 — Monica Byrne (@monicabyrne13) November 6, 2020

-With all of that said, Joe Biden will be the 46th president of the United States of America.
+With all of that said, Joe Biden will be the 46th president of the United States of America, and Kamala Harris will become the first female vice president in U.S. history.